McLean Group of Companies: History

-In 1987, The McLean Group of Companies purchased Northstar International Studios which marked the beginning of film production for the company.
-The film production centre has expanded beyond the original building of NIS, which has since been renamed, 'Studio D' and continues to be Vancouver Film Studio's busiest 'studio'.
-In 1998 Northstar International Studios was renamed Vancouver Film Studios.
-VFS in 2006 was the recipient of a BC Export Award in the New Media and Entertainment section, and was recognized as one of the top 21 exporters in British Columbia, Canada.

 The Landing

 Purchased by the McLean Group in the early 1980s, the same time as Vancouver Film Studios, The Landing is a 174713 sqft. building constructed in 1905 as a supply warehouse serving goldrush miners during the Klondike Gold Rush.
 The building is located in historic Gastown at 375 Water Street and was renovated and partly reconstructed in 1987 for safety reasons.

 The Landing is one of many real estate companies the McLean Group owns.
 Other related companies are Erinmore Management, Blanca Realty, McLean & McLean, and Harbour Landing Construction.

-Pacific Backlot Services

-In 2000, The McLean Group founded Pacific Backlot Services, the on-lot production services department of Vancouver Film Studios.
-Since, it has expanded to service productions not just at VFS, and still remains a corporate subsidiary.

-Signal Systems

-Originally a department of Vancouver Film Studios, the company has emerged to become an independent telecommunications company operated by the McLean Group.< The company specializes in wireless, satellite, radio, and IP communications.
-Sacha McLean is the President and COO.
-The company has partnerships with Bell Canada, Cisco Systems, David Clark Company, Otto Engineering, Daniels Electronics Limited, and Hutton Canada.

 Blackcomb Helicopters

 Blackcomb Helicopters, Ltd was founded in 1989 by Steve Flynn.
 The McLean group acquired the company in 2006.
 The company primarily participates in commercial operations in the tourism, film, and skiing industry around Whistler-Blackcomb.
 It is also contracted by the resort and government for fire fighting, rescue, and construction.

 Additionally, Blackcomb Helicopters, also known as Blackcomb Aviation has operational bases in Vancouver, Sechelt, Squamish and Pemberton making it the primary helicopter operator in the Sea to Sky region of British Columbia.

 The company is also one of the leading providers of helicopters to the Western Canadian film industry.
 Recent credits have included feature films such as The A-Team, Fantastic Four - Rise of the Silver Surfer, X-Files - I Want To Believe and Shooter.